Durk Dehner: Tom of Finland Foundation

 Dehner has worked in various jobs, including film direction, publishing, public relations and marketing, editing and production, photography, art collecting, public speaking writing, and event production.
 Dehner co-founded the Tom of Finland Foundation with Touko Laaksonen a.k.a.
 Tom of Finland in 1984.
 The foundation's original mission was to protect the artist's large collection of works.
 Later, the mission was enlarged to serve as an erotic art archive, which would protect such work from discrimination and destruction.
 The Foundation also focuses on promoting healthy, pro-sex attitudes and educating the public on the merit of erotic art.
 Dehner has taken a leadership role at the foundation since its inception.

-Dehner founded the Foundation to help promote the work of Laaksonen in the United States.
+He founded the Foundation to help promote the work of Laaksonen in the United States.
 He understood the effect that his work had on the LGBT community and how he affected the lives and styles of homosexual males.
 He also had noticed that Laaksonen's work been misused by publishers who reprinted his work without obtaining written permission.
 Therefore, he offered, as a token of their friendship, to assist Laaksonen in the promotion of his work in the states.
 In 1978, Dehner secured an exhibition of Laaksonen's work in New York where he met fellow artists Robert Mapplethorpe and Andy Warhol.